benhprentice/ExoplanetHabitabilityClassification/README.md

 ## Data Preprocessing

-# MAYBE ADD MORE HERE

-* Have you considered Dimensionality Reduction or Scaling?
-  * If yes, include steps here.

-  We used Standard Scaler to scale our dataset.
+* We used Standard Scaler to scale our dataset.
 We also eliminated features that had very high correlation with each other.

-* What did you consider but *not* use?
-Why?

-  We considered using Decision Trees but did not use them in the end.
+* We considered using Decision Trees and KNN but did not use them in the end.
 Our logistic regression and SVM models were sufficient.

 ## Machine Learning Approaches